MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/python-code-examples-for-the-windows-store-submission-api.md

 <span id="token" />
 ## Obtain an Azure AD access token

-The following example demonstrates how to [obtain an Azure AD access token](create-and-manage-submissions-using-windows-store-services.md#obtain-an-azure-ad-access-token) that you can use to call methods in the Windows Store submission API.
-After you obtain a token, you have 60 minutes to use this token in calls to the Windows Store submission API before the token expires.
+The following example demonstrates how to [obtain an Azure AD access token](create-and-manage-submissions-using-windows-store-services.md#obtain-an-azure-ad-access-token) that you can use to call methods in the Microsoft Store submission API.
+After you obtain a token, you have 60 minutes to use this token in calls to the Microsoft Store submission API before the token expires.
 After the token expires, you can generate a new token..

 [!code[SubmissionApi](./code/StoreServicesExamples_Submission/python/Examples.py#L1-L20)]